fnagel/beautyofcode/Documentation/UpgradeGuide/Index.rst

 This guide does not covering extending via PHP (aka XCLASS or Hooks) – you need to check changes for yourself.

+4.x to 5.0
+^^^^^^^^^^

+What you need to know:

+- Added support for TYPO3 10.5 LTS
+- Support for PHP 8.0
+- Removed support for TYPO3 9.x
+- Code clean up and code improvements

+How to upgrade
+""""""""""""""

+- Clear all caches

 4.2 to 4.3
 ^^^^^^^^^^